-D.d.2: The percentage of waiver PCSPs with services that are delivered within 90 days of the PCSP effective date or as specified in the PCSP.
-Numerator= All waiver PCSPs reviewed with services delivered within 90 days or as specified in the PCSP.
-Denominator= All waiver PCSPs reviewed.
+D.d.1: Number & percent of waiver PCSPs with services that are delivered in accordance with the type, scope, amount, duration, and frequency as specified in the PCSP.
+N = Number of waiver PCSPs with services that are delivered in accordance with the type, scope, amount, duration, and frequency as specified in the PCSP.
+D = All waiver PCSPs reviewed.